 The best thing about all of these is that you can track and measure their effectiveness.
 If something isn’t working – ditch it.
 If another platform is outperforming – invest in it more.
 Digital marketing isn’t “set-and-forget”; it requires constant evaluation and tweaking to ensure you’re maximising your budget and efforts.

-Bear in mind, some Mumpreneur businesses (eg. handmade-based) might allow for “collaboration” where your little one can “help” you create product, but for anything which requires concentration, leave it to nap time.
+Bear in mind, some Mumpreneur businesses (eg. handmade-based) might allow for “collaboration” where your little one can “help” you create the products, but for anything which requires concentration, leave it to nap time.

 If you can afford it, having even just one full day to work can make a huge difference.
 It will either allow you to focus on building your business, or it means you can work less on the days your child is at home.

 6. Find a support community

 Some (most) days are hard.
 If it was easy, everyone would do it.
 You need to ensure you have a community of women who understand what you’re going through.
 Again, the internet is a magical thing.
 Facebook groups (like my personal favourite Mums With Hustle) are great to get things off your chest, ask for another perspective, seeking advice and sharing successes.